Horsetail: benefits, dosage, contraindications

 Horsetail: strong interaction

 Field horsetail contains thiaminase, which breaks down thiamine.
-Its ingestion over a long duration has been associated with thiamine deficiency in animals.
-People with a pre-existing thiamine (vit B1) deficiency or at risk of it may be advised to avoid concurrent use of horsetail.
+Its ingestion over a long period has been associated with thiamine deficiency in animals.
+People with a preexisting thiamine (vitamin B1) deficiency or who are at risk of developing one may be advised to avoid concurrent use of horsetail.

 Precautions